 Silicon Valley Grows!
 One Seed, One Community aims to strengthen our community by providing a shared experience that teaches people how to grow nutritious food and save seeds.

 The project began in 2014, as a collaboration between five libraries and a Master Gardener.
-In 2017, Grow a Row for the Seed Libraries was started.
+We encourage the community to Save a Row for Diversity.
 Annually, about 4776 people borrow seeds from, and 238 people return seeds to Seed Libraries in California.*

-Grow a Row for the Seed Libraries is a program of dedicated gardeners growing a row of each years selected seed to generate more seed to donate to their local seed libraries.
+Save a Row for the Diversity is a program of dedicated gardeners saving a row of each year’s selected seed to generate more seed to donate to their local seed libraries and other community groups.
 Thus the community will have locally grown seeds to plant the following year.

 Participating libraries and gardens provide the public with free packets of this seed as well as educational programs that promote growing, using, and saving seeds.
 Heirloom seeds are selected from the US Ark of Taste, a living catalog of more than 200 delicious and culturally significant foods in danger of extinction.

-As a result of Silicon Valley Grows, our community unites in cultivating the same plant and creates a locally adapted pool of saved seeds.
+As a result of One Seed, One Community, our community unites in cultivating the same plant and creates a pool of locally adapted saved seeds.